deepset-ai/haystack/docs/_src/api/api/document_store.md

                      If set to 'wait_for', continue only after changes are visible (slow, but safe).
                      If set to 'false', continue directly (fast, but sometimes unintuitive behaviour when docs are not immediately available after ingestion).
                      More info at https://www.elastic.co/guide/en/elasticsearch/reference/6.8/docs-refresh.html
-- `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default sine it is more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.
+- `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default since it is more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.
 - `timeout`: Number of seconds after which an ElasticSearch request times out.
 - `return_embedding`: To return document embedding